Not that I’m surprised but I am disappointed. He’s just hopping on the ‘let’s hate’ bandwagon.

 So, how does a rushed bill, with no committee hearings, high costs, and the likelihood of a Presidential veto, actually help the country and “reassure communities”?
 Do we really need to “certify” immigrants who are young children, or old men and women?

 Yet another very disappointing, and expensive, vote by Rep. Peters.

 Comments are closed.

-Get the latest breaking news with FOX 5 on Twitter.
+Get news alerts from FOX 5 on your mobile device.